Moon Township, Pennsylvania: Education

-National recognition
+Robert Morris University enrolls nearly 5,000 students and offers 60 bachelor's degree programs and 35 master's and doctoral programs at its campus in Moon.

+Livability

 In 2007, Moon Township was honored with several honors as one of the country's best places to live.
 BusinessWeek.com ranked Moon one of five best affordable suburbs in the Northeast.
 The recognition includes the 15108 zip code covering Coraopolis borough, Kennedy and Moon townships.

 Moon was nominated as a runner-up in the list of top Pittsburgh suburbs to raise a family in 2013.